leomarcov/debian-openbox/README.md

 &nbsp;
 ## Install
-  * Install Debian 10 netinstall.
+  * Install Debian 10/11 using netinstall image.
 Its recommended don't install `Debian desktop environment`, install only `standard system utilities`.
 <img align="center" width="700" src="https://user-images.githubusercontent.com/32820131/101158317-d467d400-362b-11eb-8759-9d3beb40a20c.png">

   * Connect to Internet.
 If you need to connect to WIFI network in CLI you can do: